Comprehensive Master Guide · Medically Reviewed

 Proximal Femoral Derotational Osteotomy: An Operative Masterclass with 90-Degree AO Blade Plate

-Master the proximal femoral derotational osteotomy with a 90-degree AO blade plate.
-This immersive guide details anatom…
+Master proximal femoral derotational osteotomy using a 90-degree AO blade plate.
+Learn to correct increased femoral ant…

 03